1. Key Characteristics

 - Life Expectancy: 13–15 years or longer

 Westies have double coats.
-The outer coat is 2 inches in length and straight and hard, and the undercoat is soft.
+The outer coat is 2 inches long and straight and hard, and the undercoat is soft.
 The only coat color for this breed is white, hence the breed name.

 2. Where They Came From